 Office of Scholarship and Research Development

 The Office of Scholarship and Research Development (OSR) is an essential resource for faculty, associate research scientists, postdoctoral fellows, and predoctoral students in their pursuit of external research funding and in their dissemination of the resulting findings via peer-reviewed articles and conference presentations.
 Through its broad scope of services and programs, the OSR plays a crucial role in fostering a culture of scholarly inquiry and advancing research that improves nursing practice and patient care.
+View OSR Faculty and Staff contact information.

 Services and Opportunities